Lebanese ally of Syria's Assad detained

-BEIRUT A former Lebanese government minister with close ties to Syrian President Bashar al-Assad was detained near Beirut on Thursday for questioning over what the Lebanese prime minister described as security-related matters.
+BEIRUT A former Lebanese government minister with close ties to Syrian President Bashar al-Assad was detained in Lebanon on Thursday for questioning over what the Lebanese prime minister described as security-related matters.

-Michel Samaha was taken into custody in the early hours.
-There were no official details of what he was being questioned about.
-His supporters said his detention was political, asking why he had been detained in the middle of the night.
+A security source said Michel Samaha, detained in the early hours, was being questioned about alleged plans to cause instability in Lebanon.

 Elias Aoun, head of the Lebanese journalists' union, said Prime Minister Najib Mikati had told him Samaha had been held following an order from the acting public prosecutor.